project-tsurugi/shirakami/README.md

     - `-DPARAM_RETRY_READ=<medium num, ex.
 20>`
       - When reading fails in the read phase, you may try until the reading succeeds in an environment with low contention.
       Because, as a result, the probability of aborting is small.
+- For low latency
+  - `-DPARAM_EPOCH_TIME=<small time, ex.
+10> -DPARAM_CHECKPOINT_REST_EPOCH=<small time, ex.
+10>`
+    - Frequent logging improves latency but worsens throughput.
+- For fast testing
+  - `-DPARAM_CPR_DIFF_SET_RESERVE_NUM=0`
+    - It is faster not to allocate unnecessary memory.
+  - `-DPARAM_CHECKPOINT_REST_EPOCH=<large num, ex.
+1000>`
+    - If you do not enable the option of the fin function that waits for logging IO to finish, it is faster to finish the test before logging IO occurs.

 ## Install

 ```sh